Night of the Scarecrow: Reception

 Jeffrey Kaufman of Blu-ray.com compared a violent scene in the film to a scene in another horror film with a murderous scarecrow, the television film Dark Night of the Scarecrow.

-Eric Hansen of Variety wrote of the film and its original VHS release, "A moderately exciting, average monster movie with good production values and a few good ideas, “Night of the Scarecrow” looks to have its longest life on homevideo."
-A review for TV Guide says, "A healthy dose of directorial style and energy makes this prosaic low-budget chiller a tense, entertaining diversion."
+A review for TV Guide noted: "A healthy dose of directorial style and energy makes this prosaic low-budget chiller a tense, entertaining diversion."

-Adam Tyner, writing for DVD Talk, said "It's kind of interesting seeing some of the familiar faces in the cast, and Night of the Scarecrow does trot out a few really nice looking setpieces, but none of that's enough to salvage this limp, lifeless, uninspired, instantly forgettable slasher flick.
+Adam Tyner, writing for DVD Talk, said: "It's kind of interesting seeing some of the familiar faces in the cast, and Night of the Scarecrow does trot out a few really nice looking setpieces, but none of that's enough to salvage this limp, lifeless, uninspired, instantly forgettable slasher flick.
 Skip It."
+In a retrospective for Rue Morgue, Benny Graves commended the film, writing: "For a supernatural slasher made in the 1990s, this movie is so lean, silly and packed full of scarecrow slaughter that it legitimately shocks me that more people don’t talk about it."
+Fangoria ranked the film among director Jeff Burr's best films in a 2023 retrospective.